cyril-ui-developer/simple-react-app/README.md

 2. Used ESLint to discover code problems without executing it.
 Created linting rules and formatters for coding standards and best practices.
 3. Used Git hook with Husky - for every commit, the hooks will run eslint first, if there is/are no linting error(s), then commmit will pass else fail.
 Only properly linted code are pushed to the repository.
 4. Redux-Thunk - Basic Redux store allows only simple synchronous updates.
 Redux-Thunk middleware extends the store and was used to write async logic that interacts with the store.
+5. Axios  - used Axios to make http requests.
+Prefeered Axios over native fetch() method because of it ability to perform automatic transforms of JSON data.
+Fetch() requires two-step process when handing JSON data.
-5. Jest and Enzyme are popular unit testing tools for React application
+6. Jest and Enzyme are popular unit testing tools for React application

 ## Trade-offs you might have made, anything you left out, or what
 ##you might do differently if you were to spend additional time on the project.
-1. Improve user experience and interface - design high fidelity mockup, use Material-UI and  CSS preprocessor like SSAS
+1. Improve user experience and interface - design high fidelity mockup, use Material-UI, CSS preprocessor like SSAS, cover all edge cases for form field validations, responsive design
 2. Implement React Router for component navigation
 3. Write more test cases
 4. Middleware library - use Redux-saga instead of Redux-thunk to write asynchronous code that looks synchronous